 You can argue back and forth whether this was due to the type of calcium supplement given, or the particular dose, or individual errors in the studies, or bias in the sample groups, or anything else, but the take-home is that we still aren’t sure whether calcium supplements are really a net benefit or a net danger.
 Given that you can get plenty of calcium from whole foods, it seems to be safer and more effective to avoid supplements where you can.

 If you made it through all that math, congratulations!
 Your bones – not to mention your muscles and your heart – thank you.
-It’s a lot of arithmetic, but hopefully it should lay any doubts about Paleo and calcium to rest: you can get all the calcium you need from a diet rich in bones and leafy green vegetables, and there’s no need to either take supplements or eat dairy if you don’t like it.
+It’s a lot of arithmetic, but hopefully it should lay to rest any doubts about Paleo and calcium: you can get all the calcium you need from a diet rich in bone-in fish and leafy green vegetables, and there’s no need to either take supplements or eat dairy if you don’t like it.
 You shouldn’t even have to count your calcium regularly: Paleo is about enjoying your food, not tallying up grams and micrograms!
 Chew on the ends of your chicken drumsticks, make bone broth regularly, enjoy plenty of leafy green vegetables, and get some bone-in fish once in a while: you’ll be all set for calcium without any milk or dairy at all.